 If the film seems like it is running in circles or staggering in place with no direction forward, it is in point of fact mounting a thoughtful rejection of the compulsion to linearize time, to treat the world as a series of events that are casually linked rather than a blanket of shimmering sensations and feelings that are overlooked by the torrent of goal-oriented individualism in society.
 Jeremiah Johnson suggests a different form of individualism, one antithetical to that offered up by most nominally liberal films that merely regurgitate platitudes of individualism in lightly modified conservative idioms, their social themes mere sheepskin for the wolf underneath: their reticence to dissent from the hedonistic and individualistic logic of self they notionally dismiss as problematic.
 Johnson is not by any means a singular exception to this rule, but while is it isn’t nominally politically anarchic or revolutionary, it is anarchic and revolutionary in form itself, embodying that which it cannot speak.
 Which is, for a visual medium, probably more thoughtful and pointed anyway.

 When Johnson does turn his life into an individualized story, wrapping narrative around and initiating the death of others, the film concludes by rebuking not only his actions but his new world view.
 In this sense, because the film redresses its own individualism or at least reveals what happens when it curdles into ascetic violence, it might be possible to argue that the film is a dialectic between individualism as an internal fulfillment of some innate Americana and a continual deferral of genuine humanism which would require engagement with – rather than escape from – society and collective bodies.
 On this unresolved dialectic tension the film thrives, necessarily knocking itself down so it can stagger in new directions and interrupt itself with its own failures.
-Again, Jeremiah is an imperfect film, but most films strive for singular and hermetic perfection, infringing on rather than galvanizing its own perfection.
+Again, Jeremiah is an imperfect film, but most films strive for singular perfection, infringing on rather than galvanizing its own perfection.
 It’s a film being chased by its negative mirror-image, inviting rather blinkering its mistakes.